Round Top Fall Antiques & Design Show Calendar of Events: Your Guide to the Best this Season Has to Offer

 Tuesday, October 22

 5 – 8 pm: Warrenton Wine Walk.
 Pick up a wine glass at Punkie’s Pavilion at Punkie’s Place.
-Sip and shop through Warrenton to support CASA of Bastrop, Fayette & Lee Counties. exploreroundtop.com.
+Sip and shop through Warrenton to support CASA of Bastrop, Fayette & Lee Counties.
+More info, here.

 Thursday, October 24

 7 – 11 pm: Zapp Hall Prom.
-Electric Horseman-themed party with dancing and drinks in the beer garden. @zapphall.
+Electric Horseman-themed party with dancing and drinks in the beer garden.
+Learn more, here.

 November